 Hopefully there will be plenty of talking from both of you on the first date, be sure to listen carefully when the other person is talking and really take in what they are saying.
 Don’t just wait for your turn to talk!
 This will help you build up a picture of the person and help you decide if you want it to go further.

 There is nothing worse than someone who is constantly on their phone on a date, even worse if it’s the first date.
 Leave it in your bag/pocket and concentrate on getting to know each other.

 27. Don’t mention your Ex

 Sorry, there is something worse than being on your phone!
 Mentioning an ex so early will almost certainly set alarm bells ringing for the other person as they may wonder if you are still into them or just be scared of baggage.
 If you have an ex that is still part of your life for whatever reason probably best to introduce that fact gradually.

 There is no point pretending to be something you are not if you are looking for a relationship, you will get found out eventually!
 Just relax and be yourself, if they like you for you then you’re already onto a winner.

-Sometimes it can be scary thinking about what to talk about on a first date, just letting the conversation flow naturally but it can help to have a few topics in mind to see if you have anything in common or share any interests:
+Sometimes it can be scary thinking about what to talk about on a first date, but our dating tips got you covered, just letting the conversation flow naturally but it can help to have a few topics in mind to see if you have anything in common or share any interests: